pryv/dev-site/source/faq-infra.md

 ### What URLs must I allow for outbound connections?

 - `eu.gcr.io`: our private Docker repository
-- `*.DOMAIN`: in a cluster deployment, the different machines send some requests between each other on their public hostnames such as `co1.DOMAIN`, `reg.DOMAIN`, `lead.DOMAIN`, etc
+- `*.DOMAIN`: in a cluster deployment, the different machines send some requests between each other on their public hostnames such as `co1.DOMAIN`, `reg.DOMAIN`, `lead.DOMAIN`, etc.
-- All URLs that you provide in the platform variables: List all URLs provided in the `Platform configuration` of your admin panel
+- All URLs referred to in the platform configuration variables: see `Platform configuration` in your admin panel